 A job description for MEOs is available here.

-Yes, MEOs complete the same 26 core e-learning modules as MEs, and attend a face-to-face training day, specifically developed for MEOs.
+Yes, MEOs practising in England or Wales can complete the same 26 core e-learning modules as MEs, and attend a face-to-face training day, specifically developed for MEOs.
 Further useful information, including a training record for MEOs, is available here.

 It is possible, but not advisable.
 The funding for ME service assumes that there are more MEOs than MEs in a service.
 Staffing a service with MEs only is likely to cost more than the funding available will allow.

 Before the pandemic, the ME service was largely funded by income from completion of Cremation form 5 by MEs.
 Since the Coronavirus Act 2020 was enacted, the requirement for cremation form 5 has been suspended, and income is topped up by the Department of Health and Social Care (DHSC).
 There has always been top-up funding for cases where no form 5 funding was available, such as burials, under 18s and cases investigated by the Coroner.